waleedgeo/waleedgeo.github.io/content/blogs/blog_01_academic_website.md

 ![github](https://imgur.com/wvNn0QI.png)

-Install Hugo by following [this guide ](https://gohugo.io/getting-started/quick-start/) Check if Hugo is installed by
+Install Hugo by following [this guide ](https://gohugo.io/getting-started/quick-start/)

+Then check if Hugo is installed by

 ```
 hugo version